Official Rules For Romey Keeper

 Regular Season, will have all dates for each week posted clearly on the Schedules page every year.
 The season will always consist of 22 weeks of head to head competition with each team playing their conference opponents 3 times each and the rest of the schedule is reserved for out of Conference games.
 All games start on Friday and end on Thursday nights.

-Lineups, must always be emailed to the league or called into whoever handles your conference by Thursday of the following week.
-It can be put in whenever you would like prior to that time but again Thursday at 10:00pm is the cut-off time when the previous weeks lineup will simply be carried over from the week prior.
+Lineups, must always be emailed to the league or called into whoever handles your conference by Friday of that week by the start of the first game that game.
+It can be put in whenever you would like prior to that time but again Friday by 12 noon est. is the cut-off time when the previous weeks lineup will simply be carried over from the week prior.
 All Lineups must consist of the exact same structure which is as follows: 1 starting Center, 2 starting Forwards, 2 starting Defensemen, 1 Goalie, 1 Goon (cannot be goalies), and 3 Bench Players (cannot be goalies).
 No position can ever be occupied by a player that is not the right designation or not on that teams roster (obviously) and at no time can a lineup have a blank at any position.
-Injured players may be inserted into the lineup.
-If a team submits a lineup that has a mistake in it i.e. wrong name in wrong place etc. the last weeks lineup will be overlaid on top of new weeks in order to correct said mistake.
+Injured/non playing players may be inserted into the lineup.

 Ties will be calculated out to the farthest decimal place until someone wins, the only type of tie that can take place is a whole number tie.